The Cartesian method and Fermat's Last Theorem: Mathematical structure of Fermat's Last Theorem

-Certain relevant characteristics to Fermat's Last Theorem appear in this area.
-Suppose that $a$ and $b$ are positive integers.
-Then, there are $b$ arcs $\beta \gamma $, and for each of them there could be$ [\dagger]$ certain points for the vertex $C$ such that $c$ is also a positive integer, but it is unknown if $n$ is an integer in that point.
+Certain relevant characteristics of Fermat's Last Theorem appear in this area.
+Suppose that~$a$ and~$b$ are positive integers.
+Then, there are~$b$ arcs $\beta \gamma $, and for each of them, there could be$^\dagger$ certain points for the vertex~$C$ such that~$c$ is also a positive integer.
+In Section~\ref{app}, we prove that~$n$ and~$\theta$ are irrationals at that point.